SELF GUIDED AUDIO TOURS HAWAII

 Have Fun

 Don’t forget, you came to Zion to have a good time!
 If you don’t get a permit, decide the hike isn’t for you, or are feeling too much pressure to reach the top, remember: at the end of the day, it’s all about having fun.
-Don’t push yourself too hard and instead focus on just enjoying yourself.
+Don’t push yourself too hard and instead, just focus on just enjoying yourself.

 download shaka guide